JackNarvaez/Site-Percolation/README.md

 - Statistics

-If you need to obtain results not just for a single probability value, but as a function of the probability, you can use the following command: `./percstats seed l dp n`.
-In this case, `dp` refers to the probability step for calculating the function.
+If you need to obtain results not just for a single probability value, but as a function of the probability, you can use the following command: `./percstats seed l dp pi pf n`.
+In this case, `dp` refers to the probability step for calculating the function from `pi` to `pf`.

 ## License